-How to request your personal data under the Data Protection Act 1998
+How to request your personal data under the General Data Protection Regulations

 For a subject access request to be valid it should be made in writing.
 So we can answer your subject access request you must therefore first send us 3 things: